PAST AND CURRENT PROJECTS

 Through recent funding from the National LGBTI Health Alliance and GALFA, furthermore, the team at the University of Melbourne are consulting with representatives across states and territories in Australia over coming months to develop national guidelines for the housing and homelessness sectors on LGBTIQ inclusive practice.

-We are also pleased to announce our recent success in applying for a Lord Mayor’s Charitable Foundation Pathways Innovation Fund.
-This project will be a collaboration between the University of Melbourne, Council to Homeless Persons, Transgender Victoria, Zoe Belle Gender Collective, and Gay and Lesbian Health Victoria.
+We are also pleased to announce our success in applying for a Pathways Innovation Fund (Giving Account), a giving account of the Lord Mayor’s Charitable Foundation.
+This project is a collaboration between the Council to Homeless Persons, University of Melbourne, Transgender Victoria, Zoe Belle Gender Collective, and Rainbow Health Victoria.
 The team will develop and provide training focused on service-wide inclusive practice, innovative resources, and support to implement systems change.
 This will be offered to a range of services in homelessness and community housing sectors, and to real estate agents in the private rental sector, within the City of Melbourne.
 More information coming soon.